hmgu-itg/general_purpose_scripts/README.md

     + p-value
     + N
     + comma-separated list of samples used in the meta-analysis
-+ known signals: a BED file containing information about known associations
++ known signals: a BED file containing information about known associations; should at least contain the following fields:
+    + 1: chromosome of the known signal
+    + 2: pos-1, where pos is the position of the known signal
+    + 3: position of the known signal
+    + 5: UniProt ID of the associated protein
 + optional bp window restricting conditioning known signals (default: 1Mbp)